We all know there are a ton of things to do in Paris. After all, it is one of Europe’s top travel destinations.

 Localers offers a variety of walking tours, all led by Parisian experts.

 I did a World War II walking tour through Localers.
 It was a fascinating and informative tour that focused on what life was like in Paris during World War II, especially for the Jewish population.

 Many of France’s historic royal palaces still stand today, many of which are converted to museums.
 Château de Versailles can be done in a day, but is best done over at least 2.

 The Paris Museum Pass offers entry into more than a dozen, including Château de Fontainebleau, Conciergerie, Château de Chantilly, and The Louvre.

-Best parks in Paris
+Hang out in the best parks in Paris